mprorock/draft-prorock-spice-cwt-traceability-claims/draft-prorock-spice-cwt-traceability-claims.md

 These claims are informed by the following documents, among others:
-ACE Automated Broker Interface (ABI) CBP and Trade Automated Interface Requirements (CATAIR) [CATAIR], Incoterms® 2020 [INCOTERMS], Integrated Track and Trace for Multi-Modal Transportation [TrackTrace], and
+ACE Automated Broker Interface (ABI) CBP and Trade Automated Interface Requirements (CATAIR) [CATAIR], Integrated Track and Trace for Multi-Modal Transportation [TrackTrace], and
 Traceability Vocabulary v1.0: A vocabulary for traceability in supply chains [TraceabilityVocab].